rehanbchinoy/rehanbchinoy.github.io/_posts/2019-10-09-A-Synopsis-of-my-Research-at-the-Salk-Institute.md

 ### Overview of Research Project

-Because of my nascent interest in neuroscience and a relevant foundation in the life sciences and mathematics, I was paired with the Systems Neurobiology Laboratory (under Dr. Edward Callaway) for a 7-week project.
+Because of my nascent interest in neuroscience and a relatively robust foundation in the life sciences and mathematics, I was paired with the Systems Neurobiology Laboratory (under Dr. Edward Callaway) for a 7-week project.
 My mentor was Matthew Jacobs, a UCSD graduate with a background in biology; the postdoc leading the project was Euiseok Kim.

 The project focused on elucidating how neurons in the primary visual cortex (V1) communicate with neurons from higher visual areas (V2, V3, etc.).
 These neuronal projections are important to understand because they carry distinct visual information.
 The two extreme models for V1 projection neurons were: